stackbit-projects/successful-tortoise-147d0/content/pages/faq.md

       - title: How long are the sessions?
         content: |
           2 hours
-      - title: I have not done any dancing before/in a long while?
+      - title: I have not done any dancing before/in a long while.
         content: >
           Biodanza is a very inclusive practice.
 It is not about performance or style.
 No steps or choreography.